dzchen314/3D-tomography-to-network/README.md

 # 3D-tomography-to-network
-This project imports tomographic slices of hydrogel particles, separates and labels them, and tracks contacts and deformation to obtain force networks and fabric information.
+This project imports tomographic slices of hydrogel particles, separates and labels them using watershed segmentation, and tracks contacts and deformation to obtain force networks and fabric information.
 This code is written in Matlab.
 For questions, contact me at ender314@gmail.com

 File "raw_input_image.jpg" shows a typical optical slice of our system, with noise and line artifacts from scattering.